DavidJCobb/oblivion-SkyBSA/README.md

 We can clearly see that the lazy lookups *themselves* are practically instantaneous, with the bulk of the time being spent on generating 64-bit hashes from the folder and file names.
 (Our test file path was 50 characters long, with no "Data/" prefix.
 50 bytes times 100000 hashing operations means we have about 4.77 megabytes of text to hash.)
 Full lookups are themselves incredibly fast; again, the above times are for *one hundred thousand hash operations and worst-case file lookups in a row.*

-The table below indicates times for full lookups versus lazy lookups for a loose texture file, with a BSA redirection equivalent: a version of SkyBSA modified to force all lazy BSAs to nullptr, such that lazy lookups fail immediately.
+The table below indicates times for full lookups versus lazy lookups for a loose texture file, with a BSA redirection equivalent: a development build of SkyBSA modified to force all lazy BSAs to nullptr, such that lazy lookups fail immediately.

 | Full lookup time | Hash and lazy lookup time | Lazy lookup time |
 | ---------------: | ------------------------: | ---------------: |